 Growing research is revealing important connections between the rapidly warming Arctic and changes in marine ecosystems at lower latitudes.
 The ability to monitor and understand these interactions and their impacts may help predict future conditions in the Gulf of Maine.

 Partnering for Climate Solutions

 The Island Institute was awarded a contract through the Governor’s Office of Policy, Innovation and the Future as part of a new initiative to support the islands of Monhegan, Chebeague, and Long with a goal of projecting what climate-readiness looks like in their communities.

 Save Maine's Working Waterfront

 Maine's working waterfronts are the lifeblood of our coastal communities.
-With less than 20 miles of Maine's 5,000-mile coastline reserved for working waterfront and rapid changes in our climate and economy putting stress on the coast, we have to work together to save this critical resource.
+With less than 20 miles of Maine's 5,300-mile coastline reserved for working waterfront and rapid changes putting stress on the coast, we need to work together to save this critical resource.